1. Home

 Pros Cons

-Time-tested technology Hot water available is limited to the tank size
+Familiar technology Hot water limited to tank size

 Tankless electric water heater pros and cons